CVE-2024-49767 - Werkzeug / Flask / Quart

 03.09.2024 (+0 days) First contact.
 Sent a detailed report (similar to the one above) to the projects security contact email.

-02.10.2024 (+29 days) No response for three weeks, so I asked again for an estimate.
-A
+02.10.2024 (+29 days) No response for three weeks, so asked again for an estimate.
+The

-should not count as a security issue in the first place.
-A bit of back and forth followed, mostly
+that insecure defaults or resource exhaustion should not count as a security issue in the first

-about the impact and severity of the issue.
-They then tried to reproduce the issue with
+place.
+A bit of back and forth followed, mostly about the impact and severity of the issue.
+They then tried

-max_content_length = 1000, a value so low that it would also prevent most legitimate requests.
+to reproduce the issue with max_content_length = 1000, a value so low that it would also reject

-smaller ones.
+even smaller ones.
 The provided PoC, which uses default values for those settings and worked as expected, was

 ignored.

-25.10.2024 (+52 days) I reached out to the public developer discord and asked for a
+25.10.2024 (+52 days) Reached out on their the public developer discord and asked for a

-report and triggered a security patch release.
-All this happened within a couple of hours without asking for
+incomplete fix and triggered a security patch release for werkzeug.
+All this happened within a couple of

-feedback or waiting for approval.
-The fix repaired the max_content_length parameter, but did not
+hours without asking for feedback or waiting for confirmation.
+The fix partly repaired the ineffective

-was published under my name without my consent.
+lacked important details and downplayed the impact.
+It was published under my name without my consent.

 27.10.2024 (+54 days) Opened a public issue mentioning that all Flask and Quart (or other